New Hampshire

 Sports betting in NH operates in three tiers: tier one includes pre-game wagers, tier two includes in-game wagers, and tier three includes all bets not included in the first two tiers.
 Tier three essentially allows the New Hampshire Lottery to offer its own bets through lottery retailers, but it hasn’t acted on this up to this point.

 When HB 480 was signed in 2019, New Hampshire joined the ever-growing list of states that have legalized sports betting.
-Despite declaring that online and retail sports betting would be legal, NH decided to handle its sports betting market differently than other states.
+Despite declaring that online and retail sports betting would be legal, NH decided to handle its sports betting market differently from other states.

 No, they didn’t threaten the state.
 Instead, they offered 51% of all their revenue if the state promised to keep other operators out of the market.
-Once the contract was signed, if the state decided to allow more online operators, DraftKings' tax obligation would drop from 51% to 21%.
+Once the contract was signed, if the state allowed more online operators, DraftKings' tax obligation would drop from 51% to 21%.
 Since they want to maximize their opportunities in sports betting, the state has upheld its end of the agreement and maintained the market exclusively for DraftKings.

-All legal NH sports betting apps in 2025:
+All legal NH sports betting apps in 2026:

 Sportsbook app